Before defecting, North Korean waitresses shopped for backpacks

-NINGBO, China Two days before they sought asylum in South Korea, the North Korean waitresses in the Chinese coastal city of Ningbo shopped for backpacks at a nearby store and paid relatively expensive full prices.
+NINGBO, China, April 13 Two days before they sought asylum in South Korea, the North Korean waitresses in the Chinese coastal city of Ningbo shopped for backpacks at a nearby store and paid relatively expensive full prices.

 "I asked them 'Are you going on a trip?', and they said yes," said one of the workers at the shop, who declined to give his name.
 "They seemed happy."